How to Get Rid of Millipedes in the House?

 1. Eliminate Them on Sight

-This is just one of the most straightforward answers to how to get rid of millipedes in the house.
-It’s pretty simple.
+This is one of the most straightforward answers to eliminating millipedes in the house.

-Kill them on sight- puff-puff, off course, not with a gun.
+Kill them on sight- puff-puff, of course, not with a gun.
 You could stomp or squish them as soon as you spot them.

 2. Use Traps

 A trap comes in handy for getting rid of millipedes in the house.
-It may sound unbelievable to you, but the truth is, millipedes can be dealt with traps.
+It may sound unbelievable to you, but the truth is that millipedes can be dealt with traps.
 They are usually called tube traps.

 You can get a millipede trap from the hardware store or design one yourself.
-Are you wondering how the trap looks?
-The traps are tilted sideways.
+If you’re wondering how the trap looks, it’s tilted sideways.

-It has a light in the center, which is the attraction mechanism for the millipedes.
-The millipedes get attracted by the light, climb into the trap, and viola!
+It has a light in the center, which attracts the millipedes.
+The millipedes climb into the trap and, viola!
 They can’t escape.

 You could make one yourself.
 For DIY traps, get a small plastic.
 Put a piece of fruit inside the bottle to sit at the bottom.